Bandstand (musical): Broadway production

 The musical, once again titled Bandstand, premiered on Broadway at the Bernard B. Jacobs Theatre on April 26, 2017, after starting previews on March 31, with Osnes and Cott and direction and choreography by Andy Blankenbuehler.
-The Broadway cast features Beth Leavel, Alex Bender, Joe Carroll, Brandon James Ellis, James Nathan Hopkins, and Geoff Packard.
+The Broadway cast featured Beth Leavel, Alex Bender, Joe Carroll, Brandon James Ellis, James Nathan Hopkins, and Geoff Packard.
 The production closed on Broadway on September 17, 2017, after 24 previews and 166 regular performances.

 A professional recording of the Broadway production was screened in movie theaters on June 25, 2018 and June 28, 2018.
 The professional recording made a reappearance in theaters November 15, 2018 and November 19, 2018.
 During the COVID-19 pandemic, Playbill offered the professional recording of the Broadway production for streaming on their website from April 10 to April 17, 2020, with a portion of the proceeds going towards the Actors Fund of America.
 They also hosted a live watch party of the recording on April 11.

 US national tour

-A non-Equity US tour opened October 29, 2019 in College Station, Texas, starring Jennifer Elizabeth Smith as Julia Trojan and Zack Zaromatidis as Donny Novitski.
+A US tour opened October 29, 2019 in College Station, Texas, starring Jennifer Elizabeth Smith as Julia Trojan and Zack Zaromatidis as Donny Novitski.
 On April 16, 2020, it was announced that the tour would not resume following its early closure due to the COVID-19 pandemic.
 The last performance was on March 12, 2020 in Easton, Pennsylvania.